Healthy Sleep Habits

 - Set a bedtime that is early enough for you to get at least 7 hours of sleep.

 - Don’t go to bed unless you are sleepy.

 - If you don’t fall asleep after 20 minutes, get out of bed.

 - Use your bed only for sleep and sex.

 - Make your bedroom quiet and relaxing.
 Keep the room at a comfortable, cool temperature.

-- Limit exposure to light in the evenings.
+- Limit exposure to bright light in the evenings.